amarchan1998/kyoto-protocol/README.md

 # Kyoto Protocol: Impact of an International Agreement on CO2 Emissions in Participating and Non-Participating Countries

 A project with country-level data on environmental economics.
 Uses pooled OLS to estimate the effects of environmental summit presence on CO2 emissions.
+Collaboration with [Daniel Sánchez](https://github.com/amarchan1998/kyoto-protocol).